ZacKnaus/xmcode/README.md

 ## Attributes

 The `attributes` section in the `settings.json` file provides additional information about the machine's physical characteristics and capabilities.
+The things that belong in `attributes` are generally non-configurable.
 It includes sub-sections for:

 - `machine`: Overall attributes of the machine.
  - `accuracy`: The accuracy of the machine.